cho45/micro-template.js/README.md

 DEFINE DATA VARIABLE SCOPE
 ----------------------------

-micro-template now always expands data variables as local variables in the template function.
-The template API only supports two arguments: the template source/id and the data object.
+micro-template always expands data variables as local variables in the template function.
+The template API only supports two arguments: the template source/id and the data object (or an array of property names for precompilation).
 All keys of the data object are available as local variables in the template code.

 If the second argument is an **Array**, it is treated as a list of property names for the data object.
 In this case, the template function will be compiled with these property names as its local variables, and the function itself will be returned (not executed).
 This allows you to precompile a template for repeated use with the same set of variable names.